Indirect Query Bayesian Optimization with Integrated Feedback: Conclusion

 \section{Conclusion}

-In this work, we introduce a new setting for Bayesian Optimization, namely Indirect Query Bayesian Optimization (IQBO), where the feedback is integrated via an unknown conditional distribution.
-We propose the Conditional Max-Value Entropy Search (CMES) acquisition function to effectively address its challenges.
-We further proposed the Conditional Max-Value Entropy Tree Search (CMETS) in Algorithm \ref{alg: CMETS} to address the multi-resolution setting and improve computational efficiency.
-Our approach is supported by theoretical analysis demonstrating the upper bound of instant regrets.
+We introduce a new setting for Bayesian Optimization, namely Indirect Query Bayesian Optimization (IQBO), where the feedback is integrated via a conditional distribution.
+We motivate our new setting with indirect query bandits and multi-resolution queries.
+We propose the Conditional Max-Value Entropy Search (CMES) in Algorithm \ref{alg: CMES} to address this new setting.
+We further propose Conditional Max-Value Entropy Tree Search (CMETS) in Algorithm \ref{alg: CMETS} for the multi-resolution setting and improve computational efficiency.
+Our approach is supported by theoretical analysis demonstrating the upper bound of regrets.
 Empirical evaluations on synthetic optimization functions demonstrate the effectiveness of our approach in comparison with existing state-of-the-art methods.
-For future work, we aim to explore the application of IQBO in real-world optimization problems.